Tzurtz12/TFM/DAC-ADC/README.md

 device = DAC_ADC(port,baudrate,timeout)
 Introduce the proper USB port, baudrate (arduino baudrate) and timeout.
 (These last 2 at your wish)

 Then the functions can be commanded.
-A little example is being done at **com_withdac.py**.
+A little example is done at **com_withdac.py**.
 Open the **DAC-ADC.py** file to check the available functions for DAC and ADC.
 Each function is properly explained.